 With keyhole design beds, we’re able to maximize ROI from the space we’ve got for our garden.
 Keyholes also encourage biodiversity, using mixed planting rather than rows of singular crops (which are more susceptible to diseases and pests).

-With keyhole beds, more land goes to cultivation than dead space.
+With a keyhole garden, more land goes to cultivation than dead space.
 This is accomplished by bending a row three to four feet wide around a central point.
 You’ll want to leave a small access path to that point so that the bed resembles a keyhole.

 These garden beds can either be harvested from the center, or that spot can be where your compost is concentrated and leached into the raised garden.
 Because everything is condensed into one spot, it takes less effort to harvest, and we’re using more of our garden for growing plants.